Manual

 Marker

-Places visual markers in the scene.
+Places visual markers in the workspace.
 Aim your laser at the button, press the trigger, and a colored arrow will appear at your controller’s fingertip.
 Move it to the desired location and press the trigger to place the marker.

 Rotate horizontally

-Rotates the active dataset left or right.
-Hold the trigger while moving the controller horizontally, then release to set the angle.
+Rotates the active dataset horizontally.
+Hold the trigger while moving the controller left to right, then release to set the angle.

 Rotate vertically